filecoin-project/filecoin-docs/content/en/basics/assets/transfer-fil/index.md

 ### Exchange

 If you are transferring FIL from any exchange to your `0x` address on MetaMask, make sure the exchange supports withdrawing FIL to `0x` or `f410` address.
 If not, you will need extra steps to withdraw FIL token to your `0x` address.
-Let's take Coinbase as an example, you can follow the this [Guide: How to transfer FIL from Coinbase to a Metamask Wallet (0x)](https://filecointldr.io/article/guide-how-to-transfer-fil-from-coinbase-to-a-metamask-wallet-0x).
+Let's take Coinbase as an example, you can follow the this [Guide: How to transfer FIL from Coinbase to a MetaMask Wallet (0x)](https://filecointldr.io/article/guide-how-to-transfer-fil-from-coinbase-to-a-metamask-wallet-0x).

-## f to f address
+## f → f

 There are no special steps or requirements for sending Filecoin from one Filecoin-style address to another on the Filecoin network.